 There are many environmental organisations that campaign on climate change and associated issues.
 This ranges from some larger well-known organisations to local groups and projects.

 Vote with your feet

-There are many companies and organisations which don’t do enough on climate change, some of them are actively publishing disinformation or downplaying the risk.
-We should all challenge these companies and refuse to do business with them unless they take it seriously.
+- There are many companies and organisations which don’t do enough on climate change, some of them are actively exploiting the situation, spreading disinformation or downplaying the risk.
+Challenge these companies and refuse to do business with them unless they take it seriously.

 - Check that your pension is sustainable – you can use the Make My Money Matter website to contact your pension provider.